Which one would we choose?

 - The Pro 650 comes with a black, blue or pink rubber grip on the handle compared to the blue only of the Pro 600.

 - The Pro 650 comes with either a travel case or tube of toothpaste included in the box, subject to where you buy it from.

 - The Pro 600 is generally cheaper.

-Detailed Comparison: What’s the difference between the Oral-B Pro 600 and Pro 650?
+Detailed comparison: what’s the difference between the Oral-B Pro 600 and 650?

 In writing this comparison I almost feel that I am cheating you into believing there is more between these two brushes than there really is, but the fact of the matter is that the 3 bullet points above summarise the key differences between these two brushes.